Sommer Ray Goes Braless In Completely See-Through Top In Latest Instagram Snap

-Sommer Ray has been pretty busy promoting her new workout clothing line, but on Sunday she took to her Instagram page to share a glimpse of her flower side in a sultry yet artsy shot.
+Sommer Ray has been pretty busy promoting her new workout clothing line, but on Sunday she took to her Instagram page to share a glimpse of her flowery side in a sultry yet artsy shot.

-In the shot, Sommer is donning a completely sheer top featuring flower details that give it a beautiful nature quality.
-The photo offers a close up shot of the 22-year-old, focusing primarily on her face and upper torso.
+In the image, Sommer is donning a completely sheer top featuring flower details that give it a beautiful natural quality.
+The photo offers a close-up shot of the 22-year-old, focusing primarily on her face and upper torso.
 Sommer is holding what appears to be a piece of clothing over her head featuring the same see-through flower printed fabric of her top.
 The Instagram model is looking straight into the camera with her lips parted in a seductive way.

 The back-light photo highlights the brunette beauty’s freckles and accentuates her dark green eyes.
 Sommer is wearing earth-toned makeup, including light brown eyeshadow and nude lips, that compliments the photo’s nature theme.
 Her hair also gives off a flower child vibe as the model is wearing it loose, letting its natural waves flow down over her shoulder and onto her chest.